cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 Sets the number of points a warning will decay to after they expire.
 Provide no arguments to reset to the default.

-Any warnings worth fewer points than the !expirypoints value will not decay.
+Any warnings worth fewer points than the |bot_prefix|\ expirypoints value will not decay.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^